afrid0315/aws-azure-devops-interview_questions/docker.md

 12. ⁠docker stages
 13. ⁠how docker created from kernel?
 What is the kernels which used to create docker

-From where are we retrieving logs in Kubernetes and where can we locate the log paths?
-In Kubernetes, logs are typically retrieved directly from the containers running inside pods.
-The path to the logs depends on how the application inside the container is configured to output its logs.
-Generally, logs are accessed via the container runtime interface or through logging agents like Fluentd or Fluent Bit.

 16. How can I reduce docker size